minetest/dev.luanti.org/content/for-creators/creating-mods.md

 Here are some useful tools that most modders use when making Luanti mods:

-- [Visual Studio Code](https://code.visualstudio.com/)/[VSCodium](https://vscodium.com/), a powerful code editor with a [Minetest Tools extension](https://marketplace.visualstudio.com/items?itemName=GreenXenith.minetest-tools) available for code completion.
+- [Visual Studio Code](https://code.visualstudio.com/)/[VSCodium](https://vscodium.com/), a powerful code editor.
+We've also published Minetest Tools, an extension for Luanti code completion available on [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=GreenXenith.minetest-tools) and [Open VSX Registry](https://open-vsx.org/extension/GreenXenith/minetest-tools).
 - [luacheck](https://github.com/lunarmodules/luacheck), a static analysis tool for Lua.
 See the [luacheck chapter of the Luanti Modding Book](https://rubenwardy.com/minetest_modding_book/en/quality/luacheck.html) for more information on how to use it with Luanti.

 ## See also